estellederrien/python-optimizations/README.md

 # Latest news :

 10 01 2025 : I am back, some things like " Queues analysis " are already done as my old french notebook but not translated yet.
+My ideal life would be to add one new example by notebooks each days.

 22 06 2025 : Hi guyz, the ideal for me would be to add one new linear or n.l optimization a day, adding one new ODE - diff equation a day, and one new greedy algorithm a day now, but I can't guarantee I will do it.